 Discover Housing and Community Resources

-The City is beginning the Action Plan 2022 process for funding provided the U.S. Dept. of Housing & Urban Development.
+The City is developing the Action Plan 2022 document for funding provided by the U.S. Dept. of Housing & Urban Development to the City of Las Cruces.
 This is for the period of July 1, 2022 through June 30, 2023.
-A Letter of Intent must be submitted to apply.
-For more information, see the documents below.

 Housing & Neighborhood Services